pyinstaller/pyinstaller/doc/development/documention.rst

 |PyInstaller|'s documentation is created using Sphinx_.
-Sphinx uses reStructuredText_ as its markup language, and many of its strengths come from the power and straightforwardness of reStructuredText and its parsing and translating suite, the Docutils_.
+Sphinx uses reStructuredText_ as its markup language, and many of its strengths come from the power and straightforwardness of reStructuredText and its parsing and translating suite, Docutils_.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Sphinx: http://www.sphinx-doc.org/